Quirktree/info314-website/docs/assignments/lab4.md

 1. What did you observe when you browsed to the IP addresses directly?

 1. Aside from **A** records containing IP addresses, did you discover any other DNS records from your query?
-List at least 3 other record types that DNS manages.
+List at least 3 other record types that DNS manages (use Google to look up other kinds of records if your query returned less than 3 types!)

-1. Look closely at the output of the dig command.
+1. Look closely at the output of the `dig` command.
 How can you be sure that the query completed successfully?
 Identify the IP address of the server used to handle your query.
+If you used PowerShell's `Resolve-DnsName` then you won't see the server IP that answered your request.
+Instead use `ipconfig /all` and find the IP under `DNS Servers` under your network interface.

 ## Part III - dev tools